What is Whey Protein? – Everything You Need to Know

 There’s also fermented whey protein – but that’s less relevant here.

-Quality & effect
+Quality & effectiveness

 Advantages of whey